Overview of Program

 Pulmonary Fellowship Training

-Continuity clinics are done at BMC and include both General Pulmonary and TB/Public Health.
-Continuity clinic is ½ day session per week for the three-year training period.
-Notably, our TB clinic takes care of all cases in Boston.
-Fellows receive Sleep Medicine training by attending our Sleep Clinic precepted by two board certified Pulmonary Sleep Medicine Attendings.
+Fellows care for pulmonary patients in their weekly pulmonary continuity clinic at Boston Medical Center.
+The continuity clinic is a ½ day session per week for the three-year training period.
+Fellows will also have the opportunity to attend the TB clinic at Boston Medical Center where fellows have the opportunity to learn about TB classifications, chest x-ray interpretation, along with the diagnostic and management strategy for patients with latent and active tuberculosis.
+Fellows also receive Sleep Medicine training by attending the Pulmonary Sleep Clinic precepted by a board certified Pulmonary Sleep Medicine Attending.
 Senior fellows have the opportunity to attend pulmonary specialty clinics including thoracic oncology, pulmonary hypertension, asthma, TB, interstitial lung disease, lung nodule clinic, and sleep disorders.

-Night call is beeper call one night per week during the first year.
+Night call is beeper call one night per week during the first year of fellowship.
 There is no in-house call for pulmonary fellows.
-Weekend coverage is once a month for first and second year fellows.
-Attending physicians cover weekends with the fellows.
+Weekend coverage averages to weekend every six weeks for first and second year fellows.
+Attending physicians are also on call to cover weekends with the fellows.

-Fellows have 4 weeks vacation each year of their fellowship.
+Fellows have 4 weeks of vacation each academic year during their fellowship.